hu-macsy/simexpal/docs/quick_start.rst

         $ git clone https://github.com/hu-macsy/simexpal.git
         $ cd simexpal/examples/sorting/

-    This directory contains an ``experiments.yml`` file that stores the configuration of all instances and experiments and some scripts:
-    ``generate.py`` is used to generate random instances, the ``sort.py`` executes all algorithms and ``eval.py`` is a script that uses simexpal's Python interface to evaluate benchmarking results.
+    This directory contains an ``experiments.yml`` file which describes the configuration of all instances and experiments.
+In this case each instance will be generated using the ``generate.py`` script.
+Each experiment calls ``sort.py`` implementing the experiment given the parameters. ``eval.py`` is a script that uses simexpal's Python interface to evaluate the experiment results.

 3. Generate some instances for the benchmark: